 Interestingly enough, GABA receptors are also found in the hypothalamus, which is involved in sleep and emotional activity.

-Supplements containing GABA are out there and are said to help promote a restful night’s sleep as well as to help combat nerves and stress.
-There currently isn’t enough concrete research to support its alleged benefits.
-That being said, a diet rich in GABA may help promote similar benefits.
+Supplements containing GABA, like our Sleep Collagen Shot, are out there and are said to help promote a restful night’s sleep as well as to help combat nerves and stress.
+A diet rich in GABA may help promote similar benefits.
 Some of these food items include shrimp, cherry tomatoes and oolong tea.